Prior to the "FIVE MINUTE" notice, have the following ready:

 Practice evacuation - go to bed, get up and dress, collect all listed items.

 Evacuate within five minutes.
 Place a white object on your front door so that authorities know you've evacuated.

 The Buddy Sysem is a very important part of your evacuation planning.
 Consider that you may not be at home when an evacuation happens.
 What will happen to your beloved pets?
 Who will rescue them?
 Animal Disaster Services can care for them, but we cannot evacuate them.

-Get a neighbor or friend (close by) and get to know each other's pets.
+Get a neighbor or friend (close by) and become familiar with each other's pets.
 Exchange keys to your home or advise where to find a hidden key.
 Learn where their pet's emergency kit and leashes or carriers are kept, and most important, find the places where their frightened pets like to hide, so you will know where to find them in an emergency.
-Make it understood between you that you will call when an evacuation has been ordered.
-If no one answers, you will go and evacuate their pets and they will do the same for you.
+Agree to call each other when an evacuation has been ordered.
+If no one answers, you will evacuate their pets and they will do the same for you.

 Having someone cover for you will ease your panic if you can't get there.